ONSdigital/dp/guides/UPGRADING.md

 - Upgrade to the latest version once a patch version is available - [technologies listed here](/guides/TECHNOLOGIES.md#platform).

+**note**: there are some platform technologies where versions may be pinned (Terraform, for instance).
+Any updates in these circumstances will need discussion and planning with Tech Leads.

 ### Databases

-- Stay up-to-date on patches, but all minor and major updates will need discussion and planning duee to dependency and clients.
+- Stay up-to-date on patches, but all minor and major updates will need discussion and planning due to dependency and clients.